Emerging Leaders MBA Admissions

 - Computer skills, familiarity with MS Office Suite at intermediate level.

 - Facility in algebra and graphing of mathematical functions, graphic interpretation, and probability.
 Proficiency in these areas will be determined through recent college or graduate level credit (B or better) in a finite mathematics, pre-calculus, or mathematical models for business course.
-Proficiency may also be established through superior GMAT/GRE performance.
+Proficiency may also be established through a score of 80 percent or better on the Math Proficiency Exam.

-- Demonstration of academic success supported by a strong GMAT/converted GRE score and undergraduate GPA.
+- Demonstration of academic success supported by undergraduate GPA.

 - Demonstration of leadership potential and/or management experience supported by a personal statement and references.